AdobeDocs/workfront.de-DE/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    >Sie können einem Systemupdate keinen Kommentar hinzufügen.

-## Verwenden von Rich Text in einem Workfront-Update
+## Verwenden von Rich Text in einem Workfront-Update{#use-rich-text-in-a-workfront-update}

 <!--remove this top note when we get to parity with the current version, OR change the note to mention that some options are ONLY available in the Beta version and not the current one.-->